-The first generation computers used vacuum tubes & machine language was used for giving the instructions.
-These computers were large in size & their programming was difficult task.
+The first generation computers used vacuum tubes&machine language was used for giving the instructions.
+These computers were large in size& their programming was difficult task.
 The electricity consumption was very high.
-Some computers of this generation are ENIAC, EDVAC, EDSAC & UNIVAC-1.
+Some computers of this generation are ENIAC, EDVAC, EDSAC& UNIVAC-1.

-Second Generation (1956-63):
+Second Generation(1956-63):

 In 2nd generation computers, vacuum tubes were replaced by transistors.
 They required only 1/10 of power required by tubes.
 This generation computers generated less heat & were reliable.
-The first operating system developed in this generation.
+The first operating system developed in this generation.Programming in both machine as well as assembly language.

-The Third Generation (1964-71):
+The Third Generation(1964-71):

 The 3 rd generation computers replaced transistors with Integrated circuit known as chip.
 From Small scale integrated circuits which had 10 transistors per chip, technology developed to MSI circuits with 100 transistors per chip.
-These computers were smaller, faster & more reliable.
-High level languages invented in this generation.
+These computers were smaller, faster & more reliable with lower power consumption.High level languages invented in this generation.

-The Fourth Generation (1972-present):
+The Fourth Generation(1972- present):